stuartsierra/clojure.walk2/README.md

 ## Releases and Dependency Information

-None yet.
+No binary releases.

 Run `lein install` in this directory, then use this dependency in a Leiningen project:

     [com.stuartsierra/clojure.walk2 "0.1.0-SNAPSHOT"]